 In every stage, you can knock down pictures of cats to get different cats to use.
 They are no different in gameplay, only presentation-wise with even one farting instead of meowing.
-This makes it fun to unlock, but not necessarily interesting because of the lack of diverse approaches.
+This makes it fun to unlock more adorable creatures to your selection, but it is not necessarily interesting because of the lack of diverse approaches.

 Litter box is fun if you do not want to be bothered with by a time limit and want to cause carnage until your heart’s content, and the VR-mode is surprisingly fun.
 But there is really nothing here to grab me for long, with even the in-game achievements having more of a fun nod as in “oh, I just destroyed 100 different things” than something to strive for.
 At least there are some cool toys based on other indie-titles to seek out, but there should have been more to come back to.